 Upgrading your kitchen equipment is only half the battle.
 Proper training can help ensure that your staff can operate equipment effectively, follow food safety protocols, and provide high-quality service to customers.

-When hiring new staff, provide comprehensive training that covers all aspects of their job.
+When hiring new staff, provide comprehensive training that covers all aspects of their job, from food hygiene and food handling to first aid and fire safety awareness, and more.
+They should also be made aware of all safety signage (see more here) and its purpose and follow it closely.
 This training should be ongoing, with regular refreshers and updates as needed.
 The staff should be trained on proper procedures for handling equipment and food to minimize the risk of accidents or injuries.
 Effective communication should be encouraged to help ensure that orders are prepared correctly and delivered on time.
 In addition, providing opportunities for professional development, such as workshops or classes, can help keep your staff engaged and motivated.

 In conclusion, upgrading your restaurant’s kitchen can bring numerous benefits to your business, including increased efficiency, better food quality, and improved customer satisfaction.
 Remember that these upgrades don’t need to happen all at once but can be implemented gradually over time as your budget allows.
 You can achieve a more efficient and profitable kitchen in the long run by prioritizing the most important upgrades and working toward them one at a time.